-- Set the who and where.
-Determine who needs to interview candidates and where the meetings should take place.
+- Set the who and where — Determine who needs to participate in the interviewing process and where the meetings should take place.
 It’s best if it’s a quiet location where everyone feels at ease.

 - Review the facts.
 Before you walk out to greet the candidate, review the job description and the candidate’s resume once more so you’re well prepared.

-- Let them ask the questions.
-Bring the session to a graceful close by giving the candidate time to ask questions.
-This is also another opportunity for you to gauge the candidate’s interest in the job and your organization.
+- Let them ask questions — Bring the session to a graceful close by giving the candidate time to ask questions.
+This is also another opportunity for you to gauge the person's interest in the job and your organization.

-- Close on a positive.
-Let the job candidate know what comes next, including a timeline for when a decision will be made, and end the discussion on a formal but sincere note.
+- Close on a positive note — Let the job candidate know what comes next, including a timeline for when a decision will be made, and end the discussion on a formal but sincere note.

 10 do's and don'ts for a successful interview process